-Houston Audubon, a nonprofit organization established in 1969, protects and promotes birds of the Upper Texas Coast through habitat conservation, environmental education, and conservation advocacy.
-The organization owns and manages 17 nature sanctuaries in the Houston Gulf Coast region providing 3,477 acres of wetlands, piney wood forest, coastal woodlots, prairie, and beach that serve as critical habitat for over 300 species of migratory and resident birds.
-These sanctuaries also serve as community assets where people walk, commune with nature, learn, meditate, socialize and explore.
-Over 700 nature-based program experiences are provided for children and adults every year.
+The mission of Houston Audubon is to advance the conservation of birds and positively impact their supporting environments.
+Houston Audubon is a nonprofit organization established in 1969 to conserve wildlife and natural resources with a positive local, regional, and global impact through sanctuary and habitat management, environmental education, and conservation advocacy.
+Houston Audubon owns and manages 17 nature sanctuaries in the Houston Gulf Coast area providing over 4,100 acres of wetlands, forest, coastal woodlots and prairie, and beach that serve as critical habitat for over 300 species of migratory and resident birds.
+Houston Audubon sanctuaries also serve as community assets where people enjoy nature, learn, socialize, and explore.
+We deliver hundreds of nature-based program experiences for children and adults every year.

 Reports to: Conservation Director